 The African Waterfall Aviary – the largest walk-in aviary – is reminiscent of an African rainforest.
 It stands out not only for its exotic array of birds such as black-masked birds, shoebills and saddle-billed storks but also as the site of the world’s tallest manmade waterfall.

-A journey through the exhilarating Jungle Jewels Flight Aviary with its unique bird specialties such as red-crested cardinals and yellow hooded black birds enables you to get a glance of a South American rainforest.
+A journey through the exhilarating Jungle Jewels Flight Aviary with its unique bird specialities, such as red-crested cardinals and yellow hooded blackbirds, enables you to get a glance of a South American rainforest.
 Speaking of Lory Loft, it’s the largest of its kind in the world, and here you’ll come across more than 1,000 free-flying, beautiful lories.
 Further, the Southeast Asian Birds Aviary boasts of more than 250 species of birds in their natural environment.

-The park is equally noteworthy for its exhibits in the form of the Hornbills and Toucans Exhibit that is home to a huge assortment of Southeast Asian hornbills as well as South American toucans, Parrot Paradise, where you’ll be enthralled to find a variety of parrots that numbers more than 90, Pelican Cove – a must-visit section to view different species of pelicans, Royal Ramble that houses endangered crowned pigeons, Swan Lake with an array of swans including mute swans and black-necked swans and World of Darkness that holds the distinction of being the first nocturnal birdhouse in Asia.
+The park is noteworthy for its exhibits.
+The Hornbills and Toucans Exhibit is home to a huge assortment of Southeast Asian hornbills as well as South American toucans.
+Parrot Paradise is where you’ll be enthralled to find over 90 varieties of parrots.
+Pelican Cove is a must-visit section to view different species of pelicans.
+Royal Ramble houses endangered crowned pigeons.
+Swan Lake has an array of swans including mute swans and black-necked swans.
+World of Darkness holds the distinction of being the first nocturnal birdhouse in Asia.
 Additionally, there is an area in the park specifically set for Birds of Paradise.

 Jurong Bird Park

 - Opening Hours: Daily from 8.30am to 6pm